vvdleun/audiostreamerscrobbler/README.md

 AudioStreamerScrobbler is an application that monitors hardware audiostreamers and scrobbles played tracks to one or more of the personal audio tracking ("scrobbler") services.

+The program is intended to be used 24/7 on Raspberry pi-alike devices.
+I have personally compiled and have been running it on a Raspberry pi 1 Model B for some time now.

+AudioStreamerScrobbler was written in [Eclipse Golo, a lesser known dynamic language that runs on the Java Virtual Machine (JVM)](http://golo-lang.org).
+It was a design goal to write as much code in Golo as possible and not to use additional Java dependencies, unless very unpractical.
+We'll see how that wil turn out on the longer run.
+I had to write some code in Java to work around omissions in the Golo run-time library, but luckily Gradle takes care of those complexities when building the project.
+Although I'm personally not the biggest fan of dynamic languages, I really started to like Golo while I was developing this program.
+In my opinion it's a nice, small and clean language, with a surprisingly powerful run-time library.

 ## Supported hardware and scrobbler/music tracking services

 Supported hardware audiostreamer platforms: